CUBRID/cubrid-manual/en/admin/control.rst

 *   input_file: File that stores the query you want to enter
 *   output_file: File to save the results

-**cubrid broker test**\ has the following options.
+The following options are available with the **cubrid broker test** utility.

 .. program:: broker_test

 .. option:: -D DB_NAME

-    Specifies the DB name to be tested.
-When this option is omitted, the value of the SHARD parameter in cubrid_broker.conf is ON, then the value of the SHARD_DB_NAME parameter is used.
-An error occurs when the value of the SHARD parameter is OFF.
+    Specifies the DB name of the test target.
+When this option is omitted, the value of SHARD_DB_NAME parameter is used if the value of a SHARD parameter in cubrid_broker.conf is ON.
+If the value of a SHARD parameter is OFF, an error occurs.

 .. option:: -u DB_USER

-    Specifies the DB user account to be tested.
-When this option is omitted, if the SHARD parameter value of the cubrid_broker.conf is ON, the value of the SHARD_DB_USER parameter is used.
-If the value of the SHARD parameter is OFF, "public" is entered.
+    Specifies the DB account of the test target.
+When this option is omitted, the value of SHARD_DB_USER parameter is used if the value of a SHARD parameter in cubrid_broker.conf is ON.
+If the value of a SHARD parameter is OFF, "public" is input in CUBRID, or "root" is input in MySQL.

 .. option:: -p DB_PASSWORD

-    Specifies the password for the DB user account to be tested.
-If this option is omitted when the value of the SHARD parameter in cubrid_broker.conf is ON, the value of the SHARD_DB_PASSWORD parameter is used.
-If the value of the SHARD parameter is OFF, an empty string ("") is entered.
+    Specifies the DB password of the test target.
+When this option is omitted, the value of SHARD_DB_PASSWORD parameter is used if the value of a SHARD parameter in cubrid_broker.conf is ON.
+If the value of a SHARD parameter is OFF, an empty string("") is input in CUBRID and MySQL.

 .. option:: -c QUERY

-    Specifies the query string.
-The **-c** or **-i** option may be used to specify the query.
-If the **-c** and **-i** options are omitted, only the broker and DB connections are printed.
+    Specifies the query string. **-c** or **-i** option can be used to specify a query.
+If they are omitted, only the connection information between a broker and a DB is printed.

 .. option:: -i FILE_NAME

-    Specifies a file in which queries to be entered are stored.
-The **-c** or **-i** option may be used to specify the query.
-If the **-c** and **-i** options are omitted, only the broker and DB connections are printed.
+    Specifies the file where you saved the queries to input. **-c** or **-i** option can be used to specify a query.
+If they are omitted, only the connection information between a broker and a DB is printed.

 .. option:: -o FILE_NAME

-    Specifies the file name to store the results of the action output on the screen.
-If this option is omitted, the result of the action is output only to the screen.
+    Specifies the file name to save the execution result to be displayed to the console.
+If this is omitted, the execution result is output only to the console.

 .. option:: -s

-    Queries containing SHARD hints are performed only in the corresponding SHARD DB.
-If this option is omitted, queries are performed on all SHARD DBs.
+    A query which includes a SHARD hint is performed only in the SHARD DB.
+If this is omitted, a query is performed on all SHARD DBs.

-    If the SHARD parameter value is OFF, this parameter is not affected.
+    If the value of a SHARD parameter is OFF, this option does not affect to the query execution.

 .. option:: -v